DiegoZoracKy/AjaxAPIFactory/README.md

     Can be defined the required params by the route.

 *all* and *required* doesn't have any effect on the "$.ajax" call or in any part of the API process.
 This information should be used by the application that will be using the API created by this module.
-All of the API Schema defined, will be exposed in the property "_schema" that will be found on each method.
+All of the API Schema defined, will be exposed in the property **schema** that will be found on each method.